Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 This recipe, adapted from Eat, Drink & Be Vegan, features French bread, artichoke hearts, spinach, and potatoes.
 Better make a double batch, because it’s sure to be a party favorite.

-Spinach dip is a must-have for any Super Bowl party.
+Spinach dip is a must-have for any football party.
 Unexpected ingredients like water chestnuts, cashews, and tofu make this Spork Foods recipe extra special.
 Extra points if you get bread that’s shaped like a football—like we did!

-What self-respecting Super Bowl party could be complete without black bean dip?
+What self-respecting football party could be complete without black bean dip?
 The Vegan 8 is a master of simplicity with this and all other recipes, which use eight ingredients or less.

 Tabasco sauce is the secret ingredient in this recipe from Oh She Glows.
 The beauty of hummus is that you can change the ingredient ratios to suit your taste, so it’s a real winner no matter how spicy you like it.